livechat/dev-cli/package/README.md

 ## ⚙️ Getting started

-Here you can find a step by step guide how to go from freshly created account in the LiveChat Develoepr Program to a fully working LiveChat App ready to be used on your LiveChat account.
+Below you'll find a step by step guide how to go from a brand new LiveChat Developer Program account to a fully working LiveChat application ready to be used on your LiveChat account.

 > **Warning**
-> Before you start make sure you already have a LiveChat account (you can [create one here](https://accounts.livechat.com/signup)).
-You would also need Ngrok, together with free account, installed on your computer to obtain temporary and secure public domain for your local app (follow [this instructions](https://ngrok.com/download)).
+> Before you start make sure to already have a LiveChat account (you can [create one here](https://accounts.livechat.com/signup)).
+You will also need Ngrok together with its free account installed on your computer to obtain a temporary and secure public domain for your local application (follow [these instructions](https://ngrok.com/download)).

 1. Install the `LiveChat Developer Console CLI`: